USE PAYPAL MENU BELOW TO PURCHASE DVD

 For more information about Keala’s work, go to annekealakelly.com

 PERSONAL HOME-USE DVD $50

-Includes S&H in Hawaii and U.S; add $10 for S&H to all other countries.
+Includes Shipping & Handling in Hawaii and U.S; add $10 for S&H to all other countries.

 (Licensed for non-public, home viewing only)

 (Licensed for educational, in-house use in classrooms, non-profit organizations, and through library circulation only.
-Contact filmmaker for any other use, including on-campus public performance use, gallery and museum screenings, “community” screenings and fundraisers)
+Contact filmmaker for any other use, including on-campus public performance use, gallery and museum rates and screenings, “community” screenings and fundraisers).

 Limited licensing for institutional/classroom streaming is available.